lisphilar/covid19-sir/docs/markdown/INSTALLATION.md

 ```

 Note:
-When using **development version** of CovsirPhy in Kaggle Notebook, please run the following codes to remove third-party `typing` package.
+When using **development versions** of CovsirPhy in Kaggle Notebook, please run the following codes to remove third-party `typing` package.

 ```Python
 !pip uninstall typing -y